West Hollywood Real Estate

-West Hollywood is located within the 90069, 90046, 90048, and 90038 zip codes and is bordered by Beverly Hills to the west, the Hollywood Hills neighborhoods of Doheny Estates and Sunset Plaza, to the north, Hollywood to the east, and Beverly Center/Miracle Mile to the south.
+West Hollywood sits within the 90069, 90046, 90048, and 90038 zip codes and is bordered by Beverly Hills to the west, the Hollywood Hills neighborhoods of Doheny Estates and Sunset Plaza, to the north, Hollywood to the east, and Beverly Grove and Miracle Mile to the south.

 The land that would later become West Hollywood was established as the town of Sherman, named for its founder Moses Sherman, a land developer and railroad magnate who ran the Los Angeles and Pacific Railway.
 The town of Sherman housed the railway's main yard and was became home for many of the railroad employees.
 During this time, the community began to earn a reputation as a loosely regulated place for eccentric people wary of government interference, a reputation that was further solidified during its liquor-friendly policy during prohibition.
 The City of Los Angeles attempted to annex the town on several occasions, but the town declined on each occasion and remained under the governance of Los Angeles County.
 In order to align itself with its neighbor that was garnering international recognition, Sherman, in 1925, adopted West Hollywood as its informal name, a designation pioneered by the West Hollywood Realty Board a few years earlier.